- professional activities

 Mike is regularly involved in proceedings before the Federal Energy Regulatory Commission (FERC), the Department of Energy, the Pipeline and Hazardous Materials Safety Administration and the North American Electric Reliability Corporation (NERC).
 He is also experienced in state regulatory proceedings, and in litigation in federal district courts and courts of appeals.

-- Assisting an interstate natural gas pipeline in its successful bid to win FERC’s first-ever approval of a tariff permitting the pipeline to reserve unused capacity on its system for use in low-cost expansion projects that otherwise would require a more time-consuming and more costly formal application for a certificate of public convenience and necessity.
+- Assisted an interstate natural gas pipeline in its successful bid to win FERC’s first-ever approval of a tariff permitting the pipeline to reserve unused capacity on its system for use in low-cost expansion projects that otherwise would require a more time-consuming and more costly formal application for a certificate of public convenience and necessity.

-- Helping two natural gas pipeline companies evaluate jurisdictional, regulatory, and environmental issues related to making bids to construct new onshore and offshore pipelines to export natural gas from the United States to Mexico.
+- Helped two natural gas pipeline companies evaluate jurisdictional, regulatory, and environmental issues related to making bids to construct new onshore and offshore pipelines to export natural gas from the United States to Mexico.

-- Representing a group of transmission-owning utilities in FERC litigation of the liability of transmission owners that withdrew from an RTO for a portion of the costs of multi-billion dollar transmission projects included in the RTO’s regional transmission expansion plan.
+- Represented a group of transmission-owning utilities in FERC litigation of the liability of transmission owners that withdrew from an RTO for a portion of the costs of multi-billion dollar transmission projects included in the RTO’s regional transmission expansion plan.

 - Represented Kern River Gas Transmission Company, another interstate natural gas pipeline, in a successful effort to convince FERC to adopt a new approach, favorable to the company, to determining pipelines’ allowed rates of return on equity.
 Obtained in the same proceeding what is believed to be FERC’s first-ever approval of pipeline transportation rates based on a 100% equity capital structure with no offsetting adjustment of the company’s allowed rate of return.